 The College expects each employee to exhibit integrity as the employee accurately enters the employee's work time and leave on the employee's time sheet.
 Only one pay period is to be recorded per time sheet.
 Time sheets must be submitted for processing regardless of the number of hours worked.
 The time sheet is to be checked for accuracy and signed (certified) by the employee prior to submitting it to the employee's supervisor.
 The supervisor, in turn, has the responsibility to check the employee's time sheet and shall sign (certify) the time sheet, submit it to the Office of Human Resources after verifying its accuracy, and do so in accordance with the deadline set by that office.
-If a supervisor believes the employee made an error on the employee's time sheet, the supervisor shall return the time sheet to the employee for review and possible correction before submission to the Office of Human Resources for processing.
+If a supervisor shall return the time sheet to the employee for review and possible correction before submission to the Office of Human Resources for processing.